-Our tours have an average headcount of fourteen.
+Our tours have a maximum headcount of 14.

-Each trip is led by a well-respected scholar.
+Scholar-led ToursEvery tour is led by a well-respected PhD scholar.

 Upcoming Archaeological & Cultural Tours